gearglow/ReptiliaWithATwist/The List.md

 *Breathe,* she told herself. *Hermione's right here.
 She's got your back.
 She always does.*

 Hermione's parents were just finishing up in the kitchen.
-"Hey, kids," her mother called.
+"Hullo, you two," her mother called.
 "You're just in time."

 They all sat around the dinner table as Emerson brought in the main course, a pot roast.